 I was fiddling around on the internet and found the world’s best craft for the non-crafty mom that I am over at One Hundred Dollars a Month.
 Candy Trains.
 The only supplies needed were wrapped candy and a glue gun.
 I can purchase candy and I have friends with glue guns, so I decided to give it a try.

-This is a great craft for an upcoming Christmas event or to occupy your kids after school this week as they wait for Winter Break to arrive (when will it ever come???).
+This is a great craft for an upcoming Christmas event or to occupy your kids after school or over Thanksgiving break.

 Pretty simple.
 Just glue each item on with a bunch of hot glue.

-We did have to tap the side wrappers of the Andes mints so it would stay down.
+We did have to tape the side wrappers of the Andes mints so it would stay down.

 If you want people to be able to eat the candy once they are finished enjoying the train you can leave the wrappers on the wheels.
 We opted to remove them because it looked way sweeter.